tredly/tredly-cc/README.md

 ## Installation

-Requires Tredly 0.10.5 <https://github.com/vuid-com/tredly-host> or later
+Requires Tredly 0.10.6 <https://github.com/vuid-com/tredly-host> or later

 Checkout this repo and run `./install.sh [URL]` to install, where "URL" is the container url ("tredlyui.example.com" by default).
+After that reboot Tredly Host or run `service tredlycc start`.

 Tredly Command Center will be created as a container and will be accessible over HTTPS protocol.